Course : Survey of English Literature II

 Think of the 20th century âmodernâ era as a search for meaning.
 The 20th century psyche is haunted and alienated.
 It is haunted by the colossal failures of 20th century wars and military conflicts beginning with World War I which was supposed to end all wars.
 We are exiles, so to speak, from a social model that has become a haunted house.
 We are refugees from a failed stateâthe lost promise of 20th century progress.
 Forward is uncertainty; behind us is post-apocalyptic ashes and debris.

 Purdue Owl is a good online resource for MLA formatting of in-body quotes and the Works Cited bibliography.
+We use the MLA cross reference style.
+See below the WORKS CITED.

 Week 12